Hoshangabad district: Economy

 Hoshangabad is one of the fastest developing districts of Madhya Pradesh.

 Agriculture

 Agriculture growth is very high of the region.
 The land is quite fertile and farmers have good canal irrigation facilities from the Tawa Dam throughout the year.
 The farmers employ rotation of crops and their major income depends on Wheat, Soya Bean, Mung Bean, Sugarcane, Gram, Paddy cultivation etc. Hoshangabad is the largest wheat producer and one of the largest soya bean producer district in India.

 Industries

 There are lot of large and small scale industries(Oil mill, Sugar mill, Wooden, Engineering etc.).
 Itarsi is the largest economic center and logistic hub in the district.
-Security Paper Mill, Hoshangabad and Ordnance Factory, Itarsi are most valuable industrial units of Government of India.
+Security Paper Mill, Itarsi Electric Loco Shed and Diesel loco shed and Ordnance Factory, Itarsi are most valuable industrial units of Government of India.
+A food park has been established in Pipariya of the district, where several food processing plants work; along with this a solar plant is being established near Babai.

-Tourism
+Tourist places

 Pachmarhi is known for its natural environment, and lies at an altitude of 3,555 feet.
 It is surrounded by the Satpura hills.
 Satpura National Park and Madai Tiger Reserve are wildlife.